arocha7/ansible/roles/onos/README.md

 Role Variables
 --------------

-For the time being, ONOS_VERSION=2.3.0 - change it in 'roles/onos/vars/main.yml'
+For the time being, the following variables are set:

+* ONOS_VERSION=2.3.0 - change it in 'roles/onos/vars/main.yml'

-Default location for variables are empty: 'defaults/main.yml', 'vars/main.yml', 'host_vars', 'group_vars'
+* ONOS_APPS: drivers,openflow,segmentrouting,fpm,dhcprelay,netcfghostprovider,routeradvertisement,gui2 - change it in 'roles/onos/defaults/main.yml'

 Dependencies